Privacy Policy

 20. Payment method: Privacy policy for instant bank transfer as a payment method

-The controller has integrated components from Sofortüberweisung on this website.
-Sofortüberweisung is a payment service that enables cashless payment for products and services on the Internet.
-Sofortüberweisung is a technical process through which the online retailer receives immediate payment confirmation.
-This enables a retailer to deliver goods, services, or downloads to the customer immediately after the order is placed.
+The data controller has integrated components of Sofortüberweisung on this website.
+Sofortüberweisung is a payment service that enables cashless payments for products and services online.
+Sofortüberweisung provides a technical process through which the online retailer receives immediate payment confirmation.
+This allows retailers to deliver goods, services, or downloads to customers immediately after an order is placed.

 The operating company of Sofortüberweisung is Klarna Bank AB, Sveavägen 46, 111 34 Stockholm, Sweden.

-If the data subject selects “Sofortüberweisung” as the payment option during the ordering process in our online shop, data relating to the data subject will be automatically transmitted to Sofortüberweisung.
-By selecting this payment option, the data subject consents to the transfer of personal data necessary for payment processing.
+If you select “Sofortüberweisung” as your payment method during checkout in our online shop, your data will be automatically transmitted to Sofortüberweisung.
+By choosing this payment option, you consent to the transfer of personal data necessary for processing the payment.

-The affected person has the option to withdraw consent for the processing of personal data at any time with respect to Sofortüberweisung to revoke.
-A revocation does not affect the personal data from that is mandatory for (contractual) payment processing processed, used or transmitted for contractual payment processing.
+The individual concerned has the right to withdraw their consent regarding the processing of personal data from Sofortüberweisung at any time.
+Revoking consent does not affect personal data that must be processed, used, or transferred for (contractual) payment processing.

-The applicable data protection provisions of Sofortüberweisung can be accessed at https://www.klarna.com/sofort/datenschutz/.
+The applicable privacy policy for Sofortüberweisung can be found at https://www.klarna.com/sofort/datenschutz/.

 21. Legal basis for processing